ictinnovations/ictcore/README.md

 Get involved!
 -------------
 We believe in leveraging open source in telecommunication, providing a free platform for simple and advanced CTI applications.
 ICTCore was built by people like you, and we need your help to make ICTCore better!
 Why not participate in a useful project today?
-Please check doc folder to learn how to begin.
+Please check docs folder to learn how to begin.

 License
 -------